House GOP votes to oust Democrat Omar from major committee

 Black, Latino and progressive lawmakers in particular spoke of her unique voice in the House and criticized Republicans for what they called a racist attack.

 "Racist gaslighting," said Rep. Cori Bush, D-Mo.
-A "revenge resolution," said Rep. Primila Jayapal of Washington, the chair of the progressive caucus.
+A "revenge resolution," said Rep. Pramila Jayapal of Washington, the chair of the progressive caucus.

-"It's so painful to watch," said Rep. Rashida Tlaib, D-Mich., who joined Congress with Omar in 2019 the first two female Muslims elected to the House.
+"It's so painful to watch," said Rep. Rashida Tlaib, D-Mich., who joined Congress with Omar as the first two female Muslims elected to the House.

 "To Congresswoman Omar, I am so sorry that our country is failing you today through this chamber," Tlaib said through tears.
 "You belong on that committee."